ADX Indicator Explained

 Wilder designed ADX with commodities, Forex and daily prices in mind, but these indicators can also be applied to stocks.

 The Average Directional Movement Index is a great tool to have in your box of analytic “weapons”.
 We will discuss how to use the ADX indicator in the remainder of the article.
 But before we dive into the usage of the tool, let us go through the main benefits of the indicator.
+Also read about Personality Strengths and Weakness in Forex Trading.

 Main benefit / biggest strength